forbesmiyasato/Unibooks/README.md

 # Unibooks
-The ultimate university marketplace

 <br />

 ### Welcome to Unibooks!
 <hr>

-Unibooks is an online university marketplace where studetns can buy, sell, or trade used textbooks (and other stuff too).
-It currently supports Pacific Univeristy and Portland State University, and we're working on covering more school!
+Unibooks is an online university marketplace where students can buy, sell, or trade used textbooks (and other stuff too).
+It currently supports Pacific Univeristy and Portland State University, and we're working on covering more schools!

 <br />